renovatebot/renovate/docs/usage/config-overview.md

 #### Presets handling

-If the inherited config has presets, then Renovate:
+If the inherited config contains `extends` presets, then Renovate will:

 1. Resolves the presets
-1. Adds the resolved presets to the inherited config
+1. Add the resolved preset config to the beginning of the inherited config
-1. Merges the presets on top of the global config
+1. Merge the presets on top of the global config

 ##### You can not ignore presets from inherited config